walkingtospace/datamining/README.md

-# Datamining

-Prediction for hidden factors of Yelp Elite election
+# Prediction for hidden factors of Yelp Elite election

 Model: